Department of Exercise and Sport Science

 EXSS 205.
 Analysis of Sport Skills I. 3 Credits.

-A professional preparation course in the skills, knowledge, safety, and teaching progressions of basketball, track and field, and softball/baseball.
+A professional preparation course in the skills, knowledge, safety, and teaching progressions of basketball and soccer.

 Rules & Requirements